MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 # Running a Data Integration project

-## Caution
+> [!WARNING]

-Don’t use the Data Integration feature with production data or production environments until Microsoft releases it as “Generally Available” (GA).
+> Don’t use the Data Integration feature with production data or production environments until Microsoft releases it as “Generally Available” (GA).
 Otherwise, you might lose data.
 For example, data might be corrupted or overwritten.
 For additional guidance, see your TAP agreement.

 ## Prerequisites